Skip to main content

 Fix:

-1. Set PROMETHEUS_ENDPOINT=0.0.0.0:8000 in the Temporal server environment
+1. Set PROMETHEUS_ENDPOINT=0.0.0.0:8000 in the Temporal server environment.

-2. Restart the Temporal server
+2. Restart the Temporal server.

-3. Verify: curl http://localhost:8000/metrics
+3. Verify: curl http://localhost:8000/metrics.

 Fix:

-2. Verify port mapping if running in Docker: ports: ["8000:8000"]
+2. Verify the port is exposed if running in Docker: ports: ["8000:8000"].

-3. Test from the Collector's network: docker exec otel-collector wget -qO- http://temporal:8000/metrics
+3. Test from the Collector's network: docker exec otel-collector wget -qO- http://temporal:8000/metrics.

 No metrics appearing in Scout